yannh/arpicee/Readme.md

-# Arpicee - Previous-gen automation
+# Arpicee - The Remote Procedure Framework

 Arpicee is a remote procedure framework that enables you to trigger a variety of "jobs" (Github Actions, AWS Lambdas,